इसे छोड़कर कंटेंट पर जाएं

 </html>

-If you’ve opted into SSR mode with output: server or output: hybrid, generate your dynamic routes using the following code:
+If you’ve opted into on-demand rendering with an adapter, generate your dynamic routes using the following code:

 Create the src/pages/blog/[slug].astro file: